 Once your orders start making it to your customers, keep an ear out for their feedback.
 It’s their opinions that really count, so you want to pay attention to see if your product is hitting or missing the mark.

-Keep an eye out for product unboxing videos, product review videos, product review blog posts, social media posts about your product, or reviews left on your website and social media.
+Keep an eye out for product unboxing videos, product review videos, product review blog posts, social media posts about your product, or reviews left on your website, Amazon, and social media.
 You can even reach out to your customers directly and ask them how they like the product and if they have any feedback on it.

 Your product design and product development process doesn’t stop after your product is made—you want to continue to evolve it so it keeps meeting your customers’ needs and expectations.